-Almost twenty years since bursting onto British television screens in a Middle England-baiting whirlwind of drugs, sex, and the bright lights of Canal Street, Queer as Folk remains of the world’s best-loved gay TV shows.
+It’s been 18 years since Queer as Folk bursting onto British television screens in a Middle England-baiting whirlwind of drugs, sex, and the bright lights of Canal Street, and it remains of the world’s best-loved gay TV shows.

 Chronicling the lives of three gay men living in Manchester’s gay village at the turn of the millennium, Russell T Davies’ groundbreaking drama series drew critical acclaim – not to mention a great deal of controversy – for its frank, funny and fearless depiction of LGBT life.